patteesolomon/KubernetesAndIngressApp/README.md

 USERNAME = <username>
 USERROUTEID = <your id>`

+2. GOTO THE GET_OVER_HERE.md and download one of the links for to your compression liking.

 3. Make a new folder some where else. open the folder you git pulled into from the file tab in the context menu.